syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataGrid/Export-To-PDF.md

 * [PdfGrid](http://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfGridConverter.iOS~Syncfusion.SfDataGrid.Exporting.DataGridCellPdfExportingEventArgs~PdfGridCell.html): Specifies the `PDFGridCell` to be exported to customize the properties (Background, Foreground, Font, Alignment, etc.) of particular cell.
 * [Record](http://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfGridConverter.iOS~Syncfusion.SfDataGrid.Exporting.DataGridCellPdfExportingEventArgs~Record.html): Gets the collection of the exported underlying data objects.

 You can use this event to customize the properties of the grid cells exported to PDF.
-The following code example illustrates how to customize the background color, foreground color and cell value of the header cells, record cells and caption summary cells while exporting.
+The following code example illustrates how to customize the background color, foreground color, and cell value of the header cells, record cells, caption summary cells, and group summary cells when exporting.

 {% tabs %}
 {% highlight c# %}